auth0/docs/articles/getting-started/the-basics.md

 ![Client Types](/media/articles/getting-started/client-types.png)

 Each client is assigned a **Client ID** upon creation.
-This is an alphanumeric string and it's the unique identifier for your client (e.g. `q8fij2iug0CmgPLfTfG1tZGdTQyGaTUA`).
+This is an alphanumeric string and it's the unique identifier for your client (such as `q8fij2iug0CmgPLfTfG1tZGdTQyGaTUA`).
 It cannot be modified and you will be using it in your application's code when you call Auth0 APIs.

 Another important piece of information is the **Client Secret**.
 Think of it as your client's password which **must be kept confidential at all times**.
 If anyone gains access your Client Secret they can impersonate your application and access protected resources.